planetary-server-manager/planet-minecraft-bedrock/README.md

 # Minecraft Bedrock Dedicated Server
-This is a Docker container for a Minecraft Bedrock Edition dedicated server.
+Containerized Minecraft Bedrock server for easy portability, deployment, and configuration.

 > **Note**: This image is currently in development.
 While functional, there are still many rough edges and missing features.

+# Summary
+This is an all-in one container for running a Minecraft Bedrock server.
+Each version tag corresponds to the Minecraft Bedrock dedicated server version that comes bundled in.

 # Environment Variables
 These environment variables map directly to the settings in the **server.properties** file.